Home / Career Guides / Avionics Technician

 What are the educational requirements for an avionics technician?

-To become an avionics technician, you typically need to complete a formal education program, such as a two-year associate degree or a certification program in avionics or electronics technology from an accredited institution.
+You typically need to complete a formal education program, such as a two-year associate degree or a certification program in avionics or electronics technology from an accredited institution.
 You may also gain relevant experience through military training or apprenticeships.
-Obtaining an FAA Airframe and Powerplant (A&P) certificate is beneficial but only sometimes required for specific jobs.
+Obtaining an FAA A&P certificate is beneficial but only sometimes required for specific jobs.

 What industries employ avionics technicians?